XgTu/2DASL/README.md

   1. We compare the results of our 2DASL with PRNet on the sparse 68 key points on both 2D&3D coordinates.
   2. We compare the results of our 2DASL with 3DDFA on all points for the task of dense alignment (both 2D and 3D coordinates) and
      3D face recnostruction.
-  3. The Iterative Closest Point (ICP) algorithm, which is used to find the nearest points between two 3D model is included in our codes.
+  3. The Iterative Closest Point (ICP) algorithm, which is used to find the nearest points between two 3D models is included in our codes.